fsiegrist/devops-bootcamp-09-aws-services/Exercises.md

 }
 ```

-**Step 2:** Add webhook to trigger pipeline automatically\
+**Step 2:** Add webhook on GitHub to trigger pipeline automatically\
+Log in to your GitHub account, go to your project/repository page and open "Settings" > "Webhooks" and press the "Add webhook" button.
+Enter the "Payload URL" `http://64.225.104.226:8080/github-webhook/` (Jenkins) and press the "Add webhook" button.

+**Step 3:** Configure Jenkins pipeline to trigger a build on GitHub webhook calls
-Since this is a simple pipeline project (not a multi-branch pipeline), we don't need a webhook.
-It is sufficient to do the following: Go to the Jenkins admin web console and open the pipeline project (`node-project-pipeline`), open the configuration and scroll down to the "Build Triggers" section.
+Since this is a simple pipeline project (not a multi-branch pipeline), it is sufficient to do the following: Go to the Jenkins admin web console and open the pipeline project (`node-project-pipeline`), open the configuration and scroll down to the "Build Triggers" section.
 Check the "GitHub hook trigger for GITScm polling" checkbox and press the "Save" button.

 </details>